hellopradeep69/topen/README.md

   (if session not exists create new one )
   - **to create a session with your home directory use home argument**
 - fdir - Fuzzy find through directory and open a tmux session in that directory
+- code - It act as Compiler/Interpreter and provide output / errors for your code

 ### Dependencies